matestack/matestack-docs/app/markdown/guides/quick_start_4.md

 ## 5. Add an inline edit form for each Task
 We want to be able to edit a Task inline.
 Therefore we want to click on a Task's name and expect a input to appear.
-After modifying the value and defocussing the the input, we want the value to be saved to the database. basemate has a core component for that:
+After modifying the value and defocussing the the input, we want the value to be saved to the database.
+Basemate has a core component for that:

 Your basemate page: